Magic Quadrant for Corporate Telephony

 Companies are increasingly focusing their business strategies and acquisition decisions around unified communications and collaboration (UCC) technology; it is supplanting the historical domain of corporate telephony (see "Agenda Overview for Enterprise Communications Applications, 2013").
 This shift presents IT planners with new user needs and technological integration challenges, especially as telephony applications become more mobile, and as knowledge workers increase their reliance on conferencing, video, IM and collaboration tools to fulfill group tasks.

 Organizations will continue to invest in IP telephony platforms after having mapped out telephony's role in a clear UC strategy.
 As users' communication habits evolve, infrastructure and operations leaders should consider new telephony and UC vendor relationships, as well as the use of managed services, outsourcing, hosted and cloud-based solutions.
 Employment of IP-PBXs will vary according to current investments, maturity of an organization's network infrastructure and incumbent vendor strategy.

-Some of the key trends in corporate telephony are:
+Key trends in corporate telephony include:

-With users becoming more mobile, organizations are interested in twinning incoming corporate telephony calls at the desktop with mobile devices (see "Critical Capabilities for Corporate Telephony").
+With users becoming more mobile, organizations are interested in connecting incoming corporate telephony calls at the desktop with mobile devices (see "Critical Capabilities for Corporate Telephony").
 Enterprises are gaining buying power with mobile operators.
 They are able to negotiate on-net rates for lower-cost or flat-rate calling between mobile users and their enterprise networks.
 As IT welcomes mobile devices to the enterprise, organizations will demand solutions that integrate the mobile phone more tightly into the corporate telephony solution and employees' preferred smartphones.

 Some technology providers may not meet all your organization's requirements as they refine their strategies for profitability and sustainability.
 Evaluate a telephony vendor's ability to support one or more of the following future directions and capabilities: